Roof Inspection Checklist: 5 Steps to Catch Roof Damage Early

 1. Gather Your Tools and Gear

 Before starting, make sure you have everything you need for a thorough roof inspection.
-Essential tools include a sturdy ladder, gloves for protection, a flashlight to check darker areas, binoculars for spotting issues from a distance, and a notepad or phone to document your findings.
-Safety is critical—don’t attempt to climb onto the roof unless you’re trained or experienced.
+Essential roofing tools include a sturdy ladder, gloves for protection, a flashlight to check darker areas, binoculars for spotting issues from a distance, and a notepad or phone to document your findings.
+Safety is critical, Do not attempt to climb onto the roof unless you’re trained or experienced.
 If in doubt, call a professional.

 2. Start From the Ground Up